xn1cklas/tokenlens/packages/tokenlens/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.x-blue.svg)](https://www.typescriptlang.org/)

-Typed model metadata and context/cost utilities for AI apps.
+Typed model metadata and context/cost utilities that help AI apps answer: Does this fit?
+What will it cost?
+Should we compact now?
+How much budget is left for the next turn?

-Stop copying model IDs, context sizes, and prices into your app. tokenlens gives you a single, strongly-typed registry plus tiny helpers to answer: “Does this fit?” and “What will it cost?”

-Why tokenlens
-- **The problem**: Context caps, and pricing vary by provider and change over time.
-Hardcoded values drift, causing context overflows and wrong cost displays.
-- **The fix**: A single, typed registry plus helpers to normalize usage, check context fit (with reserved output), and estimate costs in USD.
-- **SDK‑agnostic**: Accepts common usage shapes across providers/SDKs; no tokenizers or provider SDKs required.
-- **Safe data policy**: Every value links to a source and is verified; unknowns stay undefined instead of guessed.
-- **Lightweight**: ESM‑only, tree‑shakeable, zero runtime dependencies.
+Works great with the Vercel AI SDK out of the box, and remains SDK‑agnostic.

 Highlights
-- Canonical registry across providers and gateways (with aliases and short ids).
+- Canonical model registry with alias resolution and minimal metadata you can trust.
-- Strong TypeScript types (ModelId autocomplete, safe helpers).
+- Strong TypeScript surface: `ModelId` autocomplete and safe helpers.
+- Usage normalization across providers and SDKs (incl.
+Vercel AI SDK fields).
-- Context window math: normalize usage, compute remaining tokens, pick a fitting model.
+- Context budgeting: remaining tokens, percent used, and next-turn budget.
+- Compaction helpers: when to compact and how many tokens to remove.
-- Cost estimates: rough USD costs with pricing aligned to Vercel AI Gateway where available.
+- Cost estimation: fast, rough USD costs using source‑linked pricing when available.
-- Conversation helpers: aggregate per-turn usage, estimate conversation cost, measure context rot.
+- Conversation utilities: sum usage, estimate conversation cost, measure context rot.
-- Pragmatic data policy: values are verified; fields are left undefined rather than guessed.

-Compatibility
-- SDK‑agnostic helpers: accepts common usage shapes (`prompt_tokens`, `completion_tokens`, `total_tokens`, `input_tokens`, `output_tokens`) and Vercel AI SDK v2 fields (`inputTokens`, `outputTokens`, `totalTokens`, `cachedInputTokens`).
-- ESM‑only, tree‑shakeable (`sideEffects: false`), zero runtime dependencies.
-- Works in Node and modern bundlers.

 Install
 - npm: `npm i tokenlens`